A flexible, practice-based course for musicians wishing to develop or refresh their professional expertise for work in the creative industries.

 In this section

-Applicants must meet the University's minimum entrance requirements and, in addition, a) hold a second-class honours degree or better in music or another relevant discipline from a recognised institution, or b) an equivalent qualification, or c) be able to provide other evidence of ability and experience appropriate to the course.
-International applicants whose first language is not English must attain either of the following English competence standards:
+Applicants must meet the University's minimum entrance requirements and, in addition, a) hold a second-class honours degree or better in music or another relevant discipline from a recognised institution, or b) an equivalent qualification or c) be able to provide other evidence of ability and experience appropriate to the course.
+International applicants whose first language is not English must attain either of the following English competency standards:

 A written proposal outlining the intended area of individual study (i.e. the Specialism and, ideally, an idea of what the third-semester project might involve) should support the application; all applicants will be interviewed and/or auditioned.

 The University will consider applications on the basis of experiential learning for those who do not hold the normal entry qualifications.
-The onus is on the applicant to evidence that they have relevant experience equating to degree study at honours level.
+The onus is on the applicant to evidence that they have relevant experience equating to degree study at the honours level.

 English Language Requirements

 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.